HISTORY OF THE NATIONAL VETERANS CREATIVE ARTS FESTIVAL

 The National Veterans Creative Arts Festival originated as two separate competitions.
 Muriel Barbour, then chief of recreation therapy at the McGuire VA Medical Center in Richmond, Va., created the visual arts competition, VET ARTS, in 1981, as an observance of the International Year of Disabled Persons.
 Shirley Jefferies, a recreation therapist at the Waco, Texas, VA Medical Center, initiated the performing arts competition, The National Music Competition for Veterans, in 1981.
 The premier live winners’ stage show was held in 1981 at the VA Medical Center in Tuskegee, Ala.
 The second show was staged in 1982 at the Coatesville, Pa., VA Medical Center.

-The Department of Veterans Affairs and the American Legion Auxiliary present the 2017 National Veterans Creative Arts Competition and Festival, and it is also supported by many other organizations both locally and nationally.
+In 2019, nearly 3,600 Veterans from 130 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
+Of those, approximately 150 medal-winning Veterans earned an invitation to participate in the 2019 Festival hosted by the Battle Creek VA Medical Center in Kalamazoo, Michigan.
+The Department of Veterans Affairs and the American Legion Auxiliary present the 2019 National Veterans Creative Arts Competition and Festival, and it is also supported by many other organizations both locally and nationally.